ycpcs/cs370-fall2014/assign/assign02.md

 2. Programming assignment
 =========================

 Write a program that draws a 3D "train" scene using OpenGL.
-A sample executable is available [here](sol/RollinTrainSol.zip).
+A sample executable is included in the skeleton file as either **RollinTrainWinSol.exe** or **RollinTrainMacSol.exe**.
 The scene should include:

 -   A train with a body, engineer's compartment, smoke stack with funnel, six wheels spaced appropriately with spokes that rotate as the train moves.
 -   A pair of tracks that have evenly spaced railroad ties below the tracks.